 SJW has also increased the outreach and educational programs on outdoor water use.
-SJW constructed a water-smart demonstration garden that is open to the public (see photo to the right).
+SJW constructed a water-smart demonstration garden that is open to the public.
 Customers can visit the garden in person or take a virtual tour on SJW's website.
 SJW also developed a dedicated water wise landscaping website where customers can access a plant information database that includes hundreds of low water use plants as well as a photographic database of water wise gardens in the San Jose-Santa Clara County area.
-The landscaping website and the demonstration garden tour can be accessed from the SJW home web page.
+The landscaping website and demonstration garden tour is accessible from SJW's homepage.